 Don’t Chase Strength

-Most momentum stocks will trade with large range during the first hour of trading.
-It's normal to see 5-10% moves in a few minutes during this period.
+Most momentum stocks will trade with large range during the market open, and the first hour of trading.
+It’s normal to see 5-10% moves in a few minutes during this period.
 This means you have to be patient for your entries.
 You should wait for a stock to pull back to its moving averages or trade sideways for a few candles before entering.
 If you chase you will get burned badly, and you will kill your trading day early.
 You will lose all of the trading opportunity because you chased something, it reversed, and now your max loss is hit and you cannot trade.

 Wait For Trend To Form